MacaPecha/devsite-docs/guides/online-payments/checkout-pro/v1/integration.en.md

 >
 > Important
 >
-> Do not forget to access from another browser or log out of your Mercado Pago account before testing it.
+> Do not forget to access from another browser or log out of your Mercado Libre account before testing it.
 You cannot make a payment with the same account you created the payment form.<br/>

 #### Excellent!
 You finished your integration.
 _Click on the link within your site and [test the integration of your Checkout Pro](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-pro/test-integration)_.<br/><br/>